maxng07/FileCrypter/README.md

 # FileCrypter
 File Encryption using a passphrase
 <p>
  FileCrypt program uses AES-GCM-SIV for encryption.
 The program uses the AES-GCM-SIV package written by Adam Langley who is also the co-author of the <a href="https://datatracker.ietf.org/doc/rfc8452/?">RFC </a>.
-For more information and details of AES-GCM-SIV, you are refer to <a href="https://cyber.biu.ac.il/aes-gcm-siv/"> AES-GCM-SIV Mode of Operation </a> and Cloudflare has a <a href="https://blog.cloudflare.com/tls-nonce-nse/"> great blog </a> on the different cipher suite for TLS use-case.
+For more information and details of AES-GCM-SIV, you can refer to <a href="https://cyber.biu.ac.il/aes-gcm-siv/"> AES-GCM-SIV Mode of Operation </a> and Cloudflare has a <a href="https://blog.cloudflare.com/tls-nonce-nse/"> great blog </a> on the different cipher suite for TLS use-case.
 <p>
 Filecrypt program encrypt or decrypt one file at a time.
 The necessary parameters needed are explained within the help for FileCrypt.
 These are <br>
 <p>